Picture this: a room. There are four chairs in it.

 ADHD

-I have energy!
-Finally!
-Let's spend it immediately, let's do a million things, or I'll suffocate.
+I'm full of energy!
+At last!
+Let's spend it right away, do a million things, or I'll suffocate.

 Autism

 Stop.
-I've been saving this energy drop by drop.
-This is fuel for survival.
+I've been saving this energy, bit by bit.
+This is what we need to survive.
 You can't burn it all in one evening.

 Crisis